 Progress has been made to reduce water losses through pipe breaks by replacing old AC pipes within the CBD of Polokwane.
 More work is needed to reduce water losses and to fine tune water balance requirements.
-This project is urgent to maximise the water distribution to the CBD and Seshego.
+Feasibility study is complete, the consultant is busy with Scoping and PDR